surbut/aladynoulli2/REVIEWER_RESPONSE_ORGANIZED.md

 - [ ] Three-way comparison: Clinical vs. PRS vs. Aladynoulli
 - **Status**: Have clinical scores, need to run formal comparisons

+* points to signautres to explain the processes, intuitive physiological ** transitions: metabolic to cardiovascular, inflammatory to cancer,

+* what icds are contributing to the example, rich and complicated, perfectly transparent
+* exactly what it is that is going the perfectly transparent, the generative model, the parameters, the signatures

+** ways to automatically create a dumbed down version
+   * for example it is easy to create

 ---

 # REVIEWER #1: Human Genetics, Disease Risk